 Located on Ormeau Road, a popular pocket in south Belfast, the Errigle Inn is a popular spot for locals.
 With five bars, a beer garden and live sports screenings there are plenty of reasons to pay the Errigle a visit, not to mention its wide range of beers on tap and knack for a perfect pint of Guinness.

-Whites Tavern and the Oyster Rooms was established back in 1630 making one of the oldest taverns in Belfast.
+Whites Tavern and Garden was established back in 1630 making one of the oldest taverns in Belfast.
 Refurbished in 2019 it’s been re-born with the history at heart, and is a great place to eat, socialise and have a Guinness how it should be!

 The John Hewitt is known for its live music sessions, which range from traditional Irish music to jazz, folk and cajun.
 Call in for a taste of Belfast’s trad scene and, of course, a delicious pint of Guinness.
 Located in the heart of Belfast’s lively Cathedral Quarter you’re guaranteed a warm welcome.